Hellam Township, Pennsylvania

-Hellam Township is a township in York County, Pennsylvania, United States.
-The population was 5,921 at the 2020 census.
-Founded in 1739, it was the first township in the area, and it originally included the entirety of modern York and Adams counties.
-Fire department services are provided jointly by the Hellam and Wrightsville fire departments located in the boroughs of Hallam and Wrightsville.
+Hellam Township is a township in York County, Pennsylvania.
+The population was 5,939 at the 2020 census.
+It was founded in 1739 as the first township in the area, and it originally included the entirety of modern York and Adams counties.
+Fire department services are provided jointly by the Hallam and Wrightsville fire departments.

 History

 The Mifflin House, an Underground Railroad site in the township dating to the 1700s, was used by the Mifflin family in the 19th century to "hide freedom-seekers and ferry them across the Susquehanna River on their way to Philadelphia."
 The house was sold into the Huber family in 1856, who sold it to the Blessing family in 1959.
 As of May 2017, the property was at risk of demolition for development of a business park.
 By December 2017, a funding campaign was started to help pay for a legal challenge to save the property, reportedly eligible to be listed on the National Register of Historic Places.
 In July 2018, a York County Court of Common Pleas judge ruled in favor of a township zoning officer's decision (and zoning hearing board's support) to deny a demolition permit for the house.
 The developer appealed the decision to the Commonwealth Court.
 In February 2019, township supervisors approved unanimously a subdivision plan that includes a two-year moratorium on development of more than 60 acres surrounding Mifflin House, to give preservationists time to raise enough money to save it.